Getting Real in Your Kitchen teaches busy moms how to meal plan for their families. If you are new here, please take a look at the following:

 Good stoneware can be rather pricey, so if you want to try it I would suggest starting with this rectangular pizza stone.
 This is a great way to see if you like cooking on stoneware as it can be used for cookies and rolls or biscuits, as well as pizza.
 Be sure you choose lead free stoneware like the one above.

 Another Update: Now we found yet another immersion blender that we decided to link to instead.
 We use it ourselves and love it!
 The best part of it is being able to remove the lower half of the blender so that it can easily be washed without having to worry about keeping the cord from getting wet.

 Update: After further research, we found an immersion blender that beats what we had originally linked to.
 Although it’s more expensive, it’s better quality.
 In reading some of the reviews it seems like this tool can be expected to last about 4-5 years with daily use.
 This lifespan is probably a normal duration for this type of tool.

 This tool will for sure make your life easier!
-This one from Cuisinart.
+This one is from KitchenAid.

 When preparing healthy, real foods for your family, nothing quite beats a good creamy soup with a bone broth base.
 And nothing makes them easier to put together than an immersion blender.
 Trust me on this one.